Clydebank 3

 Match Report

-Conlon was injured in the collision and was forced off the pitch.
-Right-back McArthur replaced him in goal, with Cleland coming on at right-back.
+Keeper Conlon was injured in this episode and was taken off.
+Right back McArthur replaced him in goal and Cleland came on at right back.

 Squad Statistics (as at August 26th, 1967)